-Random NI 195 type monitoring by the Streetcare Supervisor and review of Team Leader daily "checks and balances" proforma provide challenge and monitoring of the prevailing framework of cleansing frequencies.
+Random NI 195 type monitoring by the Streetcare Supervisor and review of Team Leader daily quality form provide challenge and monitoring of the prevailing framework of cleansing frequencies.

 Responsive activities are carried out in the remaining 10% of time providing that underlying service standards are not compromised.
 Responsive activities will normally be identified by:-